The Civil Wars: 2008–2010: Formation

 Looking for a name for the project, Williams came up with the Civil Wars, which has no historical meaning, but rather is based on the quote "be kind, for everyone you meet is fighting a great battle" attributed to Ian Maclaren.
 According to Williams, "as I was thinking about the music we make, that sense of battle seemed applicable."
 The duo performed for the first time as The Civil Wars at the French Quarter Cafe in Nashville on April 7, 2009.
 Williams' former producer Charlie Peacock was in attendance, and impressed by their dynamics and on-stage chemistry, began working with them the following day.

 On April 8, 2009, Shalom Aberle recorded The Civil Wars' second live show, opening for Will Hoge at Eddie's Attic.
-Eight of the songs that were recorded that night were on Live at Eddie's Attic, which was released through Sensibility Music on June 30, 2009 as a free download on The Civil Wars' website.
+Eight of the songs that were recorded that night were on Live at Eddie's Attic, which was released on June 30, 2009 as a free download on The Civil Wars' website.
 In addition to a live and demo version of "Falling", the record included "Poison & Wine", covers of Leonard Cohen's "Dance Me to the End of Love", and Sade's "No Ordinary Love", and "If I Didn't Know Better", which was later covered in an episode of Nashville.
 Released through Sensibility Music, a recording, marketing, licensing and management company established by Williams and her husband, Civil Wars manager Nate Yetton, Live at Eddie's Attic had been downloaded more than 700,000 times as of 2014.

-In November 2009, "Poison & Wine" was used in its entirety as a music bed for a pivotal montage at the end of a sixth-season episode of Grey's Anatomy.
+In November 2009, "Poison & Wine" was used in its entirety as a needle drop during a pivotal montage at the end of the ninth episode of season six of Grey's Anatomy.
 At the time, the song was available only on Live at Eddie's Attic.
 White, Williams and Yetton found out about the placement only four days prior to the episode's airing.
 They uploaded the newly recorded version of the song to iTunes, and created a music video for "Poison & Wine" in an afternoon.
 As the video was being put online, Williams and White were watching the Grey's Anatomy episode, and the uploading was completed almost to the second that the last note of the song played.
 Through Grey's Anatomy, The Civil Wars were exposed to a substantial national audience, which included Taylor Swift, who declared her love for The Civil Wars via Twitter.
 "Poison & Wine" was released a week after Grey's Anatomy aired, and debuted at #4 on the iTunes Singer/Songwriter chart.

 The duo toured consistently throughout 2009 and 2010.